|Climate change is one of the great moral challenges of our time. To meet that challenge, Trinity Church launched Reclaiming Eden, which aims to:

 All around us, the ramifications of climate change are becoming more real: the wildfires that have ravaged our state, the increasing severity of hurricanes, the severe winter in many parts of our country this year while Australia burns in the midst of record heat.
 Rising sea levels have already displaced arctic villages, and the number of climate refugees in the world is on the rise.
 The Earth is under pressure, and she is not doing well.
 And when the Earth, described in our Prayer Book as our fragile island home, does not do well, we do not do well.

-This Lent, we invite you to consider what it means to be a follower of Jesus in this time of ecological crisis.
+We invite you to consider what it means to be a follower of Jesus in this time of ecological crisis.
 The Episcopal Church, whom our Presiding Bishop likes to call a branch of the Jesus Movement, has said that “as the Episcopal branch of the Jesus Movement and as people who live the Way of Love, we long to grow in loving, liberating, life-giving relationship with God’s Creation.”

 The Rev. Matthew Dutton-Gillett